If you need to rehome your dog, please know this:

 Moving

-“We don’t have enough time for the dog”…as a puppy, your dog took far more of your time than he does now.
+“We don’t have enough time for the dog” is another common concern.
+It’s worth remembering that as a puppy, your dog required far more of your time than he does now.

 Having a Baby

-If introduced correctly, there shouldn’t be any problems with your dog and the new baby.
-Experts suggest that preparing for the baby’s arrival well in advance and taking a few simple precautions can avoid friction and jealousy between your human baby and your furry one.
-Remember, your four-footed children are accustomed to your undivided attention and pampering.
+When introduced properly, most dogs adjust well to the arrival of a new baby.
+Experts agree that preparing your dog well in advance and taking a few simple precautions can prevent friction, stress, and jealousy between your human baby and your furry one.
+Remember, your dog is accustomed to your attention and affection, and sudden changes can be confusing.

-* Some jealousy will naturally surface when your new infant suddenly consumes all of your time.
-Plan to set aside a few minutes each day for quality time with your pet.
-Some extra attention and a few treats can go a long way toward avoiding behavioral problems and jealousy.
+Some jealousy is natural when a new infant suddenly requires most of your time.
+Make a point to spend a few minutes each day giving your dog focused attention.
+Extra reassurance, praise, and an occasional treat can go a long way toward preventing behavioral issues.

 Allergies